"

 16 Transhumeral Prosthesis Project Critique Guidelines

-Use this step-wise process to systematically evaluate the fit and operation the prosthesis.
+This step-by-step process offers a systematic approach to evaluate the fit and operation of the transhumeral body-powered prosthesis.

 Initial location of lift tab: 1¼-1½” distal and 1” anterior to elbow joint center